hoosh-ir/simple_av/docs/Simple-AV/SystemSetup/index.md

 ## Setting up AWSIM on Window

-You can use this [Shinjuku Scene](https://drive.google.com/drive/folders/1si45tzYmTi_n1QOa_Hrk3y7PM0flsKBM?usp=sharing) for testing and working on the Simple AV project.
+You can use the provided scenes in [Awsim Scenes](../../GettingStarted/AwsimScenes/index.md) for testing and working on the Simple AV project.
 Additionally, you can install AWSIM using the [Quick start demo](https://tier4.github.io/AWSIM/GettingStarted/QuickStartDemo/) provided in the AWSIM documentation.
 This will give you access to Unity and AWSIM, allowing you to modify scenes, messages, topics, and objects in the simulator.

 ![alt text](image.png)